TimRudy/ice-chips-verilog/docs/validation-scheme.md

 - Copies/merges the Verilog code inserted there by human developer, from .v file to .ice file.

-That is the source of both files; thus all three requirements are met by the script.
-Further automation, which is to validate those files by running the Verilog, then publish them to the repo, is discussed [below](#coda "The Contract -> Coda").
+The "generate" script is the source and the arbiter of both files; so all three requirements are met by the script.

+A "test" step performs the second, equally important function in Automation, running the actual Verilog of those files via the test benches - discussed [below](#coda "The Contract -> Coda").

 The diff of the 7485 files represents a typical pair of files.
 The next section goes through details and explanation, with reference to Verilog.
 If you don't have time, skip ahead.
 In the following section, Proof, we'll come back to code-generation and tie it to the Validation Contract for this project.

 ### Verilog Structure

-Here is a run-down of the relationship of the two sides; how the Verilog you see comprises four sections; and how the high-level structure of four sections is always the same, in fact, for any IceChips device.
+Here is a run-down of the relationship of the two sides; how the Verilog seen here comes in four sections; and how the high-level four section structure is always the same, in fact, for any IceChips device.

 <details>
 <summary>Side-by-side</summary>